from the new book the inspired room

 Years ago we painted our table white without the leaves in place.
 When it came time to expand the table, we realized the leaves were still au naturel.
 We kept them that way and have ever since!
 Our happy accident has become a unique statement piece.

-This lovely excerpt is from The Inspired Room,
+These lovely excerpts are from The Inspired Room,